Table of Contents

 Many brands are also taking the extra step of offering carbon offsets for their products, and sustainable packaging options like biodegradable and refillable containers are becoming the norm rather than the exception.

-TikTok has solidified its role as a major player in shaping beauty trends and driving consumer behaviors and brand strategies alike.
+TikTok has solidified its role as a major player in shaping beauty trends and driving consumer behaviours and brand strategies alike.

 In 2025, TikTok is not just a social media platform—it’s a discovery engine where beauty brands launch products, influencers demonstrate their latest looks, and viral challenges can make or break a product.